Pain is silent,

 You can get involved and help support Pain Awareness Month efforts in a number of ways, including:

 - Obtain a ceremonial proclamation from state or local government officials.

 - Decorate a building or public area with signs and ribbons through Beautify in Blue.

-- Getting permission for a landmark or building to light up on Sept.
+- Getting permission light up a landmark on Sept.
 13 as part of Shine Blue for Pain.

 - Distribute materials or host an information table at a hospital, community center, state capitol, or anywhere you can think of!